Household epidemic models and McKean-Vlasov Poisson driven stochastic differential equations

 \section{Introduction}

 In this paper, we present a new view of household epidemic models.
 Motivated by its simplicity, we present it in the particular case of the SIS model, but the same approach can be developed for other types of epidemic models, like the SIR, SIRS, SIR model with demography, and others.
 We recall that S stands for susceptible, I for infectious and R for removed.
 The SIS model describes an epidemic where individuals who become infected (i.e. move from the compartment of susceptibles to the compartment of infected/infectious individuals) become susceptible again when they recover.
 The SIR describes an epidemic where an infectious individual who recovers becomes removed, which means that it is immune and cannot be infected ever again, while in the SIRS model, removed individuals lose their immunity after some time, and eventually become susceptible again.
 In all those models, the total population size remains constant, while in the ``SIR model with demography'', the total population size fluctuates, due to births and deaths.
 Note that in the SIS, SIRS models and in the SIR model with demography, there is constantly a flux of new susceptibles, which allows the disease to become endemic, unlike in the SIR case, where the total number of individuals infected during an epidemic cannot exceed the number of individuals who are susceptible at the start of the epidemic.

-Household models, which have been mainly presented in the framework of the SIR model so far, is a key example of two--level mixing models.
-A very natural step in changing homogeneous epidemics models into more realistic models is to include households, which are small groups of individuals who interact more frequently within their group than with other individuals in the population.
+A very natural step in changing homogeneous epidemic models into more realistic models is to include households, which are small groups of individuals who interact more frequently within their group than with other individuals in the population.